Michele Cascella: Career

 In 1934 Cascella went to Libya for a few months and shortly after he received a commission from Maria-José, Princess of Piedmont for a series of paintings dedicated to southern Italian landscapes.
 She gave him itinerary tips from Amalfi to Sila.

 In 1937 Cascella was invited to make the wall decoration for the new Maritime station of Messina.
 He agreed only to prepare the sketch and left to his father and brother Tommaso the actual execution.
 He also won the gold medal at the Universal Exposition in Paris.
 At the cultural institution "La permanente" in Milan Cascella exhibited Roma, sport esultanza, inspired by the 1933 Primo Carnera – Paulino Uzcudun boxing match held in Rome's Piazza di Spagna in the presence of Benito Mussolini.
 In 1938 he designed the scenes for the premiere of Licinio Refice's opera Margherita da Cortona, at La Scala.
 He then began to reside in Portofino which became the inspiration for many of his later works.

-In 1942 Cascella had a room at the Biennale of Venice, and he exhibited works made at the request of the Ministers of the Navy and of the Air Force.
+In 1942 Cascella had a room at the Biennale of Venice, and he exhibited works made at the request of the Ministers of the Navy and the Air Force.

 In October 1959 he made his first trip to the U.S., to New York City.
 From then on he would spend six months every year in Palo Alto, California, where Isabel Lane became his agent and organized all his shows.
 Later Cascella was represented by the Juarez Gallery in Los Angeles.

 In 1965, while in Ortona, the artist dedicated a painting to Thomas the Apostle, which was donated to the Pontiff Paolo VI.

 From 1969 he spent much of his time in the countryside of Colle di Val d'Elsa (province of Siena) with his second wife, Isabel Lane Cascella.
 He painted many Tuscan landscapes during this period.

-The artist died at the age of 97 in Milan and was buried in Ortona.
-In 2003 he was featured in the collective exhibition "De Chirico et la peinture italienne de l’entre-deux guerres" (De Chirico and Italian Painting of the Interwar Period) at the Museum of Lodève.
+The artist died at the age of 96 in Milan and was buried in Ortona.
+In 2003 he was featured in the collective exhibition "De Chirico et la peinture italienne de l'entre-deux guerres" (De Chirico and Italian Painting of the Interwar Period) at the Museum of Lodève.